LIVING THE CATHOLIC FAITH IN THE 3RD MILLENIUM

 27th Sunday in Ordinary Time - A Little Can Go A Long Way

-But we also live in chaotic times, in a broken world.
-I, like many, find myself whispering those same words every time I read the daily newspaper, turn on the television news or lisen to the world report on the radio as sit in daily traffic.
-We are bombarded on all sides with scenes of suffering, starvation, oppression, violence against our children, and inhumanity in places like Zimbabwe, Dafur, Iraq, Afghanistan, North Korea, Hong Kong, China - even at our own borders, here at at home.
+mustardseed parableBut we also live in chaotic times, in a broken world.
+I, like many, find myself whispering those same words every time I read the daily newspaper, turn on the television news or listen to the world report on the radio as I sit in daily traffic.
+We are bombarded on all sides with scenes of suffering, starvation, oppression, violence against our children and neighbors, and inhumanity in places like Gaza and the Ukraine - even on our own soil here at at home.
 There is a hunger in the human mind and heart for certainty in every aspect of life.
-We want to be safe: we want to be secure.
+We want to be safe.
+We want to be secure.
 We want to be able to do something to enable a change, a shift in the suffering that we experience.

 But Jesus shifts our attention away from thinking about quantity to considering the quality of the faith we already have.
 Faith, he implies, is not something that we can have more or less of.
 If we have faith the size of a mustard seed - the tiniest seed of all - we can move mountains.
-This is not a rebuke by Jesus; it is a gentle reminder of what we have already received as gift.
+This is not a rebuke by Jesus, it is a gentle reminder of what we have already received as gift.

-Knowing myself, I'm sure I will continue to mutter my same little prayer tomorrow as I begin my day in stalled traffic; but if I"m lucky, I might remember that we are all far from perfect, and are rather consistently plagued by failure and selfishness.
+Knowing myself, I'm sure I will continue to mutter my same little prayer tomorrow as I begin my day in stalled traffic.
+But if I"m lucky, I might remember that we are all far from perfect and are rather consistently plagued by failure and selfishness.
 We are much too easily hurt, too easily discouraged.
-We fall short of expectations; we display our frailty like open wounds.
+We fall short of expectations.
+We display our frailty like open wounds.